cyverse-gis/focus-forum/PITCHME.md

 <img src="http://www.cyverse.org/sites/default/files/DE-website-Mar2015.png" width="400">

 - Easily add any command-line tool or any executable into the tool list
-- create or edit a new customized interface or create a sequenced workflow by chaining one app to another in automated workflow.
+- Create or edit a new customized interface or create a sequenced workflow by chaining one app to another in automated workflow.
 - Use application programming interfaces (APIs)

 +++

-Bring your own tools to the Discovery Environment
+Bring your own Docker Containers into the Discovery Environment

 <img src="https://f1000researchdata.s3.amazonaws.com/manuscripts/9614/e8fc9784-bed0-46bd-abc4-e070165a0c78_figure2.gif" height="400">